rowatc/Diplomacy-AI/README.md

 > we are not expecting the Diplomacy Challenge to have a winner any time soon.
 We regard it as a long term challenge which might take several years to tackle.

 ### [The BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana)

+A Java framework for developing automated agents to play Diplomacy.
+It calls [Parlance](https://pypi.org/project/Parlance).

 [Downloads](http://www.iiia.csic.es/~davedejonge/bandana/download.php) include:
 * [March 2018 manual](http://www.iiia.csic.es/~davedejonge/bandana/files/Bandana%201.3%20Manual.pdf);